 The commands described here have more specialized uses.
 They might be used, for example, in a utility program written to investigate a stuck process.
-A typical BTS business application should not need to inquire on or browse the objects it creates, and therefore will not use these commands.
+A typical BTS business application does not need to inquire on or browse the objects it creates, and therefore does not use these commands.

-CICS business transaction services provide a set of commands that enable programs to search for and examine BTS objects.
-These commands can be summarized as:
+You can use CICS business transaction services commands in your programs to search for and examine BTS objects.
+These commands can be summarized as browsing commands and inquiry commands.